-Hey there, wine lovers! 🍷 If you’re a wine enthusiast and live in Macau–or happen to be passing through–this article is meant for you.
-Wine has always been appreciated throughout Europe, Australia and some parts of the US, but wine culture has only started to catch on in China in recent times.
+Hey there, wine lovers!
+If you’re a wine enthusiast and live in Macau–or happen to be passing through–this article is for you.
+Wine has always been appreciated throughout Europe, Australia, and parts of the US, but wine culture has only started to catch on in China in recent times.
 There are now more wineries and bars for oenophiles popping up and the appreciation is spreading quite fast.
-Macau also has some pretty cozy places which serve good wine, and thanks to the Portuguese influence, some have been around for quite some time.
+Macau also has some pretty cozy wine bars which serve good wine, and thanks to the Portuguese influence, some have been around for quite some time.
 A lot of different wine can be found in the city’s wide range of food and beverage stalls, restaurants and takeout venues.
 Here are our top places to grab a glass!

 Che Che Café

-Still known as a place where many Portuguese journalists and artists go to unwind, Che Che Café is now managed by Gabriel Yung, a long-time customer that decided to invest in the business in 2016.
+Still known as a place where many Portuguese journalists and artists go to unwind, Che Che Café is now managed by Gabriel Yung, a long-time customer who decided to invest in the business in 2016.
 Thanks to his creative mind, Yung was able to create an artsy, comfortable and relaxing environment.
-Under the same name, the local entrepreneur found a place he could happily share with his customers, who often pack the place full.
-The speakers play Bjork, Radiohead and so many other great tunes suitable to the mood.
+Under the same name, the local entrepreneur found a place he could happily share with his customers, who often pack the place.
+The speakers play Bjork, Radiohead and so many other great tunes that set a relaxing mood.

-This place got its name from the location as it is close to the Macau Cathedral, in Largo da Sé.
+This place got its name from their location as it is close to the Macau Cathedral, in Largo da Sé.
 Owned by an Aussie, this bar offers a wide range of snacks and western dishes, but also a variety of beers, wines and other alcoholic drinks.
 This is one of the few bars with an alfresco area in Macau.
-The place is decked out with wooden boxes which serve as stools or tables.
-The staff speak fluent English and the wine menu includes international renowned names, and a lot of Portuguese and Australian wine.
-Prices are quite affordable and people are inviting.
+The place is decked out with wooden boxes that serve as stools or tables.
+The staff speaks fluent English and the wine menu includes internationally renowned names and a lot of Portuguese and Australian wine.
+Prices are quite affordable and the atmosphere is inviting.

 Tapas de Portugal

 Location, location, location–that’s what this place has.
 It’s not in the crowded streets of Taipa Village, but also accessible and not too far out.
-It’s in Rua dos Clérigos, and it is a small and yet adorable restaurant serving true Portuguese food and, of course, Portuguese wines.
-This three-story building has an outdoor area and terrace with dining tables.
-Unfortunately, the alfresco area is only for dining.
+It’s in Rua dos Clérigos, and it is a small restaurant serving true Portuguese food and, of course, Portuguese wines.
+This three-story building has an outdoor area and terrace with dining tables but do take note that the alfresco area is only for dining.
 This place has a really Portuguese feel to it, so if you are homesick or simply want to experience that timeless Mediterranean vibe, step into Tapas de Portugal.

-This long-standing place is starting to become a classic amongst foreigners living in Macau.
-Best known as OTT, it also features an alfresco area and lots of snacks and music.
+This long-standing place is a popular drinking place among the expat crowd in Macau.
+Best known as OTT, it also features an alfresco area an amazing array of snacks and music.
 This might not be the kind of place to go if you want to have a quiet conversation or enjoy the sunset, but it’s a cool spot to just chill and have a glass of wine.
 OTT is centrally located in Rua dos Negociantes, Old Taipa Village.